GrahamDumpleton/mod_wsgi/docs/user-guides/installation-issues.rst

-The value given to the WSGIPythonHome directive should be a normalised path corresponding to that defined by the Python {{{sys.prefix}}} variable for the version of Python being used and passed to the '--with-python' option when configuring mod_wsgi::
+The value given to the WSGIPythonHome directive should be a normalised path corresponding to that defined by the Python {{{sys.prefix}}} variable for the version of Python being used and passed to the ``--with-python`` option when configuring mod_wsgi::

     >>> import sys